 We head to Broxburn in Scotland for this latest Q & A to meet the teenage indie/punk band Indigo Sixteen, who are comprised of Stephen Mallin (vocals, guitar) Matt McPherson (guitar) Andrew Stears (bass, vocals) and Callum Davidson (drums, percussion).
-They’ve already featured here in New Tunes #36 with their excellent debut Decide, while the follow up And What? comes out tomorrow (Sat Feb 28th)!
+They’ve already featured here in Emerging #36 with their excellent debut Decide, while the follow up And What? comes out tomorrow (Sat Feb 28th)!
 Read on though, to find out what a crutch, some duct tape, and The Stig have to do with rock ‘n’ roll?

 ~ How did you all meet?